 5. Pay attention to presentation

-Rather than publishing a separate sustainability report, companies should provide a coherent representation of financial and non-financial information, as this offers investors and analysts a comprehensive source of information.
-ESG data should be presented in a compact and concise form, ideally together with the financial report.
+Companies should provide a coherent representation of financial and non-financial information to offer investors a comprehensive source of information for the valuation of the company and to meet current regulations.
+ESG data should be presented in a compact and concise form.
 A consistent and clear reporting methodology is crucial.
-Changes to the selection or development of KPIs should be communicated in an open, easily understandable way.
+Changes to the selection or development of KPIs must be communicated in an open, easily understandable way, as required by reporting standards and regulations.